Skip to main content

 Academic

-A sophisticated examination of the relationship between hormonal recalibration and requires moving beyond systemic effects to the molecular level.
+A sophisticated examination of the relationship between hormonal recalibration and cognitive function requires moving beyond systemic effects to the molecular level.
 The brain is not a passive recipient of circulating hormones; it is an active participant, capable of its own steroid synthesis ∞ a process known as neurosteroidogenesis.

 This capability underscores the profound integration of the endocrine and central nervous systems.
 The cognitive effects of hormonal therapies are ultimately mediated by their influence on synaptic plasticity, neurotransmitter systems, neuro-inflammation, and the very survival of neurons.
 Understanding these deep mechanisms is essential for optimizing clinical protocols and appreciating the time-sensitive nature of these interventions.